matty-jones/blaskbot/README.md

 ## To do: ##
 * Allow the streamer to update the title, game, and communities either from the cfg file or the bot terminal window
-* !slot minigame with a jackpot where people can win steam keys located in a database
 * Add Gibu's !buydrinks command!
 Because everyone loves to get wasted during our streams.
+* Create the infrastructure for the jackpot in the !slot game
+* A !nextstream command to show when the next stream is and how long until it
+* !help functions for all commands (either !help <COMMAND> or !<COMMAND> help)
 * Notify on host, follow, sub
-* !harrass-esque minigame for people to gamble BlasKoins on
+* !duel-esque minigame for people to gamble BlasKoins on
 * !streamrank command that parses all streams for the current game and outputs the current rank based on viewers (maybe run this as a thread so that it keeps updating in the background for stats)